Missiquoi: State-recognized tribe

 The St. Francis-Sokoki Band of the Abenaki Nation of Missisquoi is state-recognized by Vermont and claim to be Missiquoi descendants.
 The group is based in Swanton, Vermont.

-The group applied for but was denied federal recognition as a Native American tribe in 2007.
+The group applied for but was denied U.S. federal recognition as a Native American tribe in 2007.
 The summary of the proposed finding (PF) stated that "The SSA petitioner claims to have descended as a group mainly from a Western Abenaki Indian tribe, most specifically, the Missisquoi Indians" and went on to state: "However, the available evidence does not demonstrate that the petitioner or its claimed ancestors descended from the St. Francis Indians of Quebec, a Missiquoi Abenaki entity in Vermont, any other Western Abenaki group, or an Indian entity from New England or Canada.
 Instead, the PF concluded that the petitioner is a collection of individuals of claimed but undemonstrated Indian ancestry 'with little or no social or historical connection with each other before the early 1970's'...."